List of Legend of Heavenly Sphere Shurato characters: Ryōma, the King Dragon

 Ryōma, the King Dragon is the strongest member of the Hachibushu, a massive warrior and a devoted follower of Vishnu.
 Ryōma's devotion to Vishnu ultimately trumps his trust for Hyūga, and thinking his best friend has somehow been corrupted, Ryōma sets out to kill Hyūga and Shurato.

 Ryōma and Hyūga are best friends, and the two exhibit similar personalities.
 Ryōma comes to appreciate Shurato's ideals as well, and forms a loyal camaraderie with his fellow Hachibushu.
 Ryōma is set to fight Gai during the opening of the Heiseimon Gate, and although the group is unsuccessful in releasing Gai from the grip of his dark masters, this event fully convinces Ryōma of Shurato's will and fighting spirit, and he resolves to aid him.

-His Shakti armor is inspired by the dragon-like Nāga, and his weapons are a trishula—an Asian trident—and a shield.
+His Shakti armor is inspired by the dragon-like Nāga, and his weapons are a trishula—an Indian trident—and a shield.
 Due to his immense strength, he is able of wielding his heavy weapon with great skill and agility.